agent-netizen/chibi-cli/docs/02_cli_guide/help.md

 ```

 ::: info NOTE
-The above help command text varies from your output as we may add additional commands and flags in the future.
+Your output might _differ_ from the example above as new commands and flags may be added in future updates
 :::

-Alternatively, you can also use the **shorthand** syntax to call the same command:
+You can also use the shorthand syntax for the same command:
 ```shell
 $ chibi -h
 ```

-## Command specific help
+## Command-Specific help
-The help command can be used not only on the top level, but also to individual commands.
-In other words, you can get the help text of a specific command using the syntax `chibi <command> --help`.
-For example;
+The `help` command can also provide details about individual commands.
+Use the syntax `chibi <command> --help` to get more specific information.
+For example:
 ```shell
 $ chibi profile --help
 # Get's your AniList profile (requires login)